 - Isolate infected patients, implement therapy and identify environmental contamination in a more timely manner.

 - Quickly identify diarrhea caused by Salmonella.

 - Automatic culture identification of Salmonella spp. organisms for confirmation of positive PCR result.

 - Faecal swabs (in transport media without charcoal).
 Keep refrigerated.

 - Faecal samples (1–5 grams in sterile containers).
 Keep refrigerated.

 - Environmental swabs or wipes (in sterile containers containing peptone broth to cover, but not incubated)

 - Ship sample within 24 hours of collection.

-Results are available within 2-10 working days.
+Results available within 3 days.